-The Vacaville GSA is currently working cooperatively with other GSAs within the local groundwater sub-basin to create a Groundwater Sustainability Plan (GSP).
-The GSP will identify how the agencies will manage the groundwater resources in the Solano Sub-Basin so that it will be sustainable as defined by state law.
-A final GSP must be submitted to the State Department of Water Resources (DWR) by January 31, 2022.
+The Vacaville GSA is collaborating with other local GSAs to develop a Groundwater Sustainability Plan (GSP).
+This plan will identify how the agencies will manage local groundwater resources sustainably.
+The group must submit a final plan to the State Department of Water Resources (DWR) by January 31, 2022.

 Sustainable Groundwater Management in California

-- Establishes a definition of “sustainable groundwater management”
+- Establishes a definition of “sustainable groundwater management.”

-- Requires the adoption of Groundwater Sustainability Plans for the state’s priority groundwater basins
+- Requires the adoption of Groundwater Sustainability Plans for the state’s priority groundwater basins.

-- Establishes a timetable for adoption of Groundwater Sustainability Plans
+- Establishes a timetable for adoption of Groundwater Sustainability Plans.

-- Establishes basic requirements for Groundwater Sustainability Plans
+- Establishes basic requirements for Groundwater Sustainability Plans.

 For additional information on SGMA, please see the following state websites: